huaweicodelabs/AnalyticsKit/Android/Analytics_android_Java_SampleCode/readme.md

 First download the demo by cloning this repository or downloading an archived snapshot.

-In Android Studio, use the "Open an existing Android Studio project", and select the directory of "Analytics_android_SampleCode".
+In Android Studio, use the "Open an existing Android Studio project", and select the directory of "Analytics_android_Java_SampleCode".

 You can use the "gradle build" command to build the project directly.